Fees and Tuition

 Interest charge on outstanding tuition and fees

 Outstanding fees on your student account must be paid by the due date of each term.
-You will be assessed a late fee penalty on the outstanding overdue balance on your account.
+You will be assessed a monthly interest charge on the outstanding overdue balance on your account.
 The rate is 2% per month (18% per annum).

 If you have outstanding fees on your student account you cannot enroll in a subsequent term, and other sanctions will be applied.

 Refunds for overpayment

 If you have overpaid, you should submit a refund request form to Student Accounts in Student Services.
 See refunds for information.

 Income tax receipts